earthobservations/wetterdienst/docs/usage/python-api.rst

 Caching
 =======

-The backbone of wetterdienst uses dogpile + fsspec caching.
+The backbone of wetterdienst uses fsspec caching.
 It requires to create a directory under ``/home`` for the most cases.
 If you are not allowed to write into ``/home`` you will run into ``OSError``.
 For this purpose you can set an environment variable ``WD_CACHE_DIR`` to define the place where the caching directory should be created.